Copyright law of South Africa: History

 Initially, after the creation of the Union of South Africa in 1910, the copyright laws of the four formerly-independent provinces continued unchanged.
 In 1916, Parliament enacted the Patents, Designs, Trade Marks and Copyright Act, 1916, which repealed the various provincial laws and incorporated the British Imperial Copyright Act 1911 into South African law.
 In 1928, along with the other British dominions, South Africa became a party to the Berne Convention in its own right.

 After South Africa became a republic in 1961, Parliament enacted its own copyright law, separate from that of the United Kingdom, in the Copyright Act, 1965.
 Nonetheless, this act was largely based on the British Copyright Act 1956.
-In 1978 it was replaced by the Copyright Act, 1978, which (as amended) remains in force.
+In 1978 it was replaced by the Copyright Act, 1978, which (as amended), remains in force.
 The 1978 Act draws both from British law and from the text of the Berne Convention.
-It has been amended several times, most notably in 1992 to make computer programs a distinct class of protected work, and in 1997 to bring it into line with the TRIPS agreement.
+It has been amended several times, most notably in 1992 to make computer programs a distinct class of protected work, and in 1997 to bring it into line with the TRIPS Agreement.

-In September 2021, the Gauteng High Court that the 1978 Copyright Act is unconstitutional because it does not give adequate freedom for blind and visually impaired readers to translate a work into Braille or other accessible formats, and hence discriminates against people with visual impairment.
-The plaintiff, the nonprofit organisation Blind SA, estimated that fewer than 0.5% of published books are available in Braille.
-The Parliament was given 24 months to make the required amendments to the Copyright Act.
-Blind SA will bring the case toward the Constitutional Court of South Africa for confirmation in May 2022, and seeks to make the read-in of the proposed amendment be made permanent after 12 months if Parliament does not implement the required amendment.
-Copyright lawyer Owen Dean has criticised the ruling because it is overly broad and argued that the Copyright Act does make such an exception, but said that the law uses outdated language and framework.
-The Minister of Trade, Industry and Competition criticised the proposed remedy from the 2022 ruling as violating separation of powers.
+In September 2021, the Gauteng High Court held that the 1978 Copyright Act is unconstitutional because it does not give adequate freedom for blind and visually impaired readers to translate a work into Braille or other accessible formats, and hence discriminates against people with visual impairment.
+The applicant, the nonprofit organisation Blind SA, estimated that fewer than 0.5% of published books are available in Braille.
+The Constitutional Court of South Africa, in September 2022, confirmed the finding of unconstitutionality by the lower court, as was required by section 172(2)(d) of the Constitution of the Republic of South Africa, but varied its order, ordering that the finding of unconstitutionality be suspended for 24 months until September 2024 and that a new provision that it drafted based on the requirements of the Marrakesh Treaty be read into the Copyright Act during the suspension period, thereby giving Parliament the opportunity to amend the Act to cure its unconstitutionality.
+At the end of the suspension period, the amendment of the Act with a disability exception had been passed by Parliament but not signed into law by the President.
+Blind SA therefore instituted another legal action, this time directly to the Constitutional Court, resulting in the Court ordering in May 2025 that the provisions of the disability exception in the Copyright Amendment Bill, B13F of 2017, be read into the Act (while other provisions in the Bill were being considered for their constitutionality) until such time as the Act is amended.